sonya/grunt-aws-lambda/README.md

 If your Lambda function accesses resources in a VPC you must provide at least one security group and one subnet ID.
 These must belong to the same VPC

+##### options.environmentVariables
+Type: `Object`
+Default value: `null`

+A dictionary of key-value pairs to use as environment variables.
+If you have sensitive information you don't want to share in a repo, you may use a placeholder value the dictionary and supply the actual value in a `.env` file.

 #### Usage Examples

 ##### Default Options